tsuboyama09/Block/README.md

 Cursor: You can operate the paddle by pressing left and right

 # Features you want to add
-BGM,Sound effect,Pause function
-Animation on the start screen
+BGM,Sound effect,Pause function,Animation on the start screen
-Bug that the game screen is not displayed unless the page load button is pressed